Marcus Garvey: Influence on political movements

+In the late 1920s, Garvey had some ties to the French black movement, especially the group of the Comité de Défense de la Race Noire and the editor of its journal, Maurice Satineau.
+As the group was somewhat divided between a larger group of colonial reformists and a smaller group of representants of the Négritude, there was strong concern by moderate members about Garvey as they were afraid of his radical nationalist approach, resulting in a cut of the ties.

 In the Colony of Jamaica, Garvey was largely forgotten in the years after his death, but interest in him was revived by the Rastafari religious movement.
 Jacques wrote a book about her late husband, Garvey and Garveyism, and after finding that no publishers were interested in it she self-published the volume in 1963.
 In 1962, when Jamaica became independent, the government hailed Garvey as a hero.
 In 1969, he was posthumously conferred with the Order of the National Hero by the Jamaican government.
 In 1975 the reggae artist Burning Spear released the album Marcus Garvey.

 Interest in Garvey's ideas would also be revived in the 1960s through the growth of independent states across Africa and the emergence of the Black Power movement in the United States.
 Mark Christian suggested that Garveyism gave an important psychological boost to African leaders campaigning for independence from European colonial rule, while Claudius Fergus proposed that it played an important role in encouraging Africans to see the African diaspora as an "integral constituent of their own political destiny."

 In his autobiography, Kwame Nkrumah, the prominent Pan-Africanist activist who became Ghana's first president, acknowledged Garvey's influence on him.
 The flag that Ghana adopted when it became independent adopted the colours of UNIA (See: Pan-African colours).
 In November 1964, Garvey's body was removed from West Kensal Green Cemetery and taken to Jamaica.
 There, it lay in state in Kingston's Catholic Cathedral before a motorcade took it to King George VI Memorial Park, where it was re-buried.

 During a trip to Jamaica, Martin Luther King Jr. and his wife Coretta Scott King visited Garvey's shrine on 20 June 1965 and laid a wreath.
 In a speech he told the audience that Garvey "was the first man of color to lead and develop a mass movement.
 He was the first man to give millions of Negroes a sense of dignity and destiny on a mass scale and level.
 And he was the first man to make the Negro feel that he was somebody."

 The Vietnamese Communist revolutionary Ho Chi Minh said that Garvey and Korean nationalists shaped his political outlook during his stay in America.
 Thandeka K. Chapman believed that Garveyism contributed to the formation of the multicultural education movement during the 1960s.
 Chapman believed that both "Garveyism and multicultural education share the desire to see students of color learning and achieving academic success", and both allotted significant attention to generating racial pride.